-I am liberating a special series of “maxi-tweets” tied to King Records‘ lesser known jazz legacy – part of 2018’s King 75th Birthday Celebration – that were otherwise buried in a PDF file attachment.
-The following research was conducted primarily by scanning the index of Ruppli‘s 2-volume King recording session discography for the names of jazz musicians and noting which recording sessions featured their work.
-For this updated piece, I have probed more deeply in order to add a few new items into the mix.
+I am liberating a special series of “maxi-tweets” tied to King Records‘ lesser known jazz legacy that were otherwise buried in a PDF file attachment — part of 2018’s King 75th Birthday Celebration so wonderfully organized by Brian Powers of Cincinnati Public Libraries.
+The following research was conducted primarily by scanning the index of Michel Ruppli‘s 2-volume King recording session discography for the names of notable jazz musicians and specifying which King recording sessions featured their work.
+For this blog piece, I have probed Ruppli’s “red books” more deeply so as to incorporate additional historical tidbits into the mix.

 King Records Jazz Legacy Tweet #1